Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 144:
 - By Drian114.
-- A couple of extra details were added to the original design.
+- A couple of extra details were added to the original design. fixme (glow).

 ufo 145:
 - By cyanflower.